15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-- Category view updates
+- Edit category name
-    - Complete category index and show view
+    - Add admin user ability to edit category